tigrisdata/tigris-os-docs/docs/blueprints/model-storage/vast-ai.md

-# Using model weights in Tigris on vast.ai
+# Using model weights in Tigris on Vast.ai

 :::note